bsugg/Project2/Monday.md

-Given our training parameters discussed above, utilizing k-fold cross validaiton, our model selection is based on the provided training calculations output from the `caret` package.
+Given our training parameters discussed above, utilizing k-fold cross validaiton, our model selection is based on the provided training calculations from the `caret` package to optimize accuracy.
 This model fit will be tested on `newsTest` data set and then measured for actual accuracy and associated misclassification rate.

 ### Test Set Predictions